GrLoopBack/binds_parser/README.md

 (by Grok)

 # binds_parser
-Reads ED binds file and generates a CSV file
+Reads ED aka Elite Dangerous keyboard, HOTAS, HOTA binds file and generates a CSV file

-How to Use the ScriptPrerequisites:Ensure you have Python installed (version 3.6 or higher recommended).
+# How to Use the Script

+Prerequisites:Ensure you have Python installed (version 3.6 or higher recommended).
 You can download it from python.org.
 No additional libraries are required, as the script uses standard Python modules (xml.etree.ElementTree and csv).

-The script works with any Elite Dangerous .binds file structured like the one you provided.
+The script works with any Elite Dangerous .binds file structure.

 # Run the Script: